 for Unpaid Business Taxes

 The State of Ohio aggressively notifies business entity “statutory agents” of unpaid corporate or LLC taxes.
-Ohio notices do not clearly distinguish between a business entity tax assessment and a personal “trust fund” liability tax assessment.
+Ohio tax notices do not clearly distinguish between a business entity, its statutory agent and an individual business owner “trust fund” liability assessment.
 Personal liability is allowed only in limited instances under the Ohio Revised Code.
-This office has seen hundreds of cases over the years where an Ohio client mistakenly believes that Ohio Attorney General letters are holding them personally liable for unpaid Ohio corporate and LLC business entity taxes.
-Oftentimes the statutory agent of a company receives correspondence which is incorrectly interpreted to mean that the individual statutory agent is personally liable for a company tax debt.
+This office has seen hundreds of cases over the years where an Ohio client mistakenly believes that an Ohio Attorney General letter is holding him personally liable for unpaid Ohio corporate and LLC business entity taxes.
+Oftentimes the statutory agent of a company receives correspondence which is incorrectly interpreted to mean that the individual statutory agent (often times the business owner) is personally liable for a company tax debt.
 This is not necessarily the case.
-An understanding of Ohio tax law is critical to avoid or remove personal tax liens and tax debt obligations for those individuals who are not responsible company officers under the Ohio Revised Code.
-Collection agencies and Ohio Special Counsel will not necessarily volunteer this information.
+An understanding of the Ohio tax assessment is critical to avoid or remove Ohio personal tax liens and tax debt obligations for those individuals who are not responsible company officers under the Ohio Revised Code.
+Additionally, I have seen statutory agents and owners of a now-closed business improperly pay company tax assessments for which they are not personally liable.
+Collection agencies and Ohio Special Counsel will not volunteer this information.

-This office has seen numerous cases wherein credit bureaus, title companies, and even Common Pleas Court judgments have misinterpreted fact patterns to incorrectly conclude personal liability lies for business entity taxes.
+This office has seen numerous cases wherein credit bureaus, title companies, the Ohio Board of Tax Appeals and even Common Pleas Court judgments have misinterpreted fact and law to incorrectly find personal liability for unpaid business entity taxes.
 An Ohio Department of Taxation tax notice or Ohio Special Counsel letter delivered to a personal residence does not necessarily mean that an owner/officer of the business entity is personally liable for the taxes of the company.
-Only a professional in tax matters can accurately make an appropriate determination and convince the Ohio Attorney General’s Office or privately hired lawyers (Special Counsel) that they are without statutory authority to lien and seize a taxpayer’s personal assets.
-Removal of negative credit bureau entries can also be an important concern to Ohio taxpayers.
+Only a professional in tax matters can accurately make an appropriate determination and convince the Ohio Attorney General’s Office or privately hired lawyers (Special Counsel) that they are without statutory authority to levy a taxpayer’s personal assets.
+Removal of incorrect or fully paid negative credit bureau entries can also be an important concern to Ohio taxpayers.

 THE OHIO OFFER AND COMPROMISE PROGRAM